ashkyw/bootdev_notes/linux-notes.md

   - find <directory> -name <value>: search a directory for a file name
     - can search by pattern: find <directory> -name "*.txt" * is wildcard
     - find <directory> -name "*chad*" would look for all filenames containing chad
+  - grep -r "value" <location> --exclude-dir="value"
+      Sets the exclude-dir flag to the value and ignores that directory

 Permissions:
 Represented as a ten-character string: drwxrwxrwx